A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: Automatic Medical Consultation: Frameworks and Tasks

 \subsection{Task-oriented Interaction framework}

-The interaction framework controls the process of man-machine dialogue and determines the action to users at the moment according to the historical information.
+The interaction framework controls the process of man-machine dialogue, which is to determine the future dialogue strategy based on historical information.
 For interaction framework, we introduce Diagnosis-oriented Dialogue Policy (DDP) task which follows the setting of task-oriented dialogue system \citep{wei2018task}.

 \paragraph{Diagnosis-oriented Dialogue Policy} ~ {The DDP task aims to learn the optimal policy for symptom-based automatic disease diagnosis.
 The policy is expected to efficiently find potential symptoms of patients and make a correct diagnosis, through several turns of interaction.
 It is worth noting that the training data required for DDP is exactly the structured symptom features the SLI task needs to predict.}